 - distribution channel risk, including Economical’s reliance on independent brokers to sell its products;

-- Economical’s ability to manage capital effectively; and
+- Economical’s ability to manage capital and liquidity effectively; and

 - periodic negative publicity regarding the insurance industry or Economical.